 Send tailored campaigns to segments of your list.

-When you send to segments of your list, subscribers receive content they’re most interested in.
+When you send to segments of your list, subscribers receive the content they’re most interested in.
 You can send campaigns to subscribers based on their open and click behavior, subscriber profile preferences, and e-commerce purchases, among other variables.

 Give subscribers choices whenever you can.